facebook/react/docs/_posts/2014-10-14-introducing-react-elements.md

 ## New Terminology

-We wanted to make it easier for new users to see the parallell with the DOM (and why React is different).
+We wanted to make it easier for new users to see the parallel with the DOM (and why React is different).
 To align our terminology we now use the term `ReactElement` instead of _descriptor_.
 Likewise, we use the term `ReactNode` instead of _renderable_.

 [See the full React terminology guide.](https://gist.github.com/sebmarkbage/fcb1b6ab493b0c77d589)